RocioDM/GW_BCM/README.md

 # Code for Estimating Gromov-Wasserstein Barycentric Coordinates
 To run the code you will need a `python` environment with the necessary packages installed.
+For each of the files 00 to 13, you can execute them to reproduce the results in ....